How to Get Started with VR: Intro to Your First Virtual Reality Project

 A study conducted by the University of Washington documented an effectiveness of using VR for pain distraction

 Source: Human Photonics Laboratory at the University of Washington

-Tourism.
-Travel is one of the most intriguing and alluring virtual reality use cases that people are eager to try.
+Travel is one of the most intriguing and alluring virtual reality use cases.
+And, people are eager to try it.
 VR can spark an emotional connection that no pictures or videos can.
-There’s Google Earth VR that allows you to fly above the planet for free or Everest VR that simulates conquering world’s highest mountain from the comfort of your living room.
-But these experiences don’t have to be solely entertaining; they’re often used by travel and hospitality brands as an introduction to their services or casting a deeper impression on a client.
+There’s Google Earth VR that allows you to fly above the planet for free or Everest VR that simulates conquering the world’s highest mountain from the comfort of your living room.
+But these experiences don’t have to entertain only.
+Often used by travel and hospitality brands as an introduction to their services, they can also cast a deeper impression on a client.
 Although the market is flooded with prototypes, such as Amadeus’ VR booking system, some applications are already available to the public.

-Thus, Thomas Cook offered virtual excursions in some of their destinations that customers could try in their physical stores.
-Best Western hotel chain created a virtual map of their properties’ rooms, lobbies, and even gyms to not only keep the customers engaged, but to help in the decision-making process many travelers go through when choosing a hotel.
+As an example, Thomas Cook offered virtual excursions to some of their destinations that customers could try in their physical stores.
+The Best Western hotel chain created a virtual map of their properties’ rooms, lobbies, and even gyms to not only keep the customers engaed, but to help in the decision-making process many travelers go through when choosing a hotel.

 VR tour around Best Western Premier

 VR application development is no longer an uncharted area.
 Today we have tools, approaches, and techniques that help us get started from a lower entrance point.
 Here we will describe the main phases of creating a VR project along with the tools and skills you will require.